-Research suggests that for those who lose weight while reducing carbohydrates, they are likely to consume fewer calories in general and feel full due to adequate intake of protein and fat.
+Research suggests that those who lose weight while reducing carbohydrates are likely to consume fewer calories and feel full due to adequate protein and fat intake.

-Another reason why diets without carbohydrates improve weight loss is due to the possibility of entering “ketosis,” which means changing the body to the mode of burning fat instead of burning glucose.
+Another reason diets without carbohydrates improve weight loss is the possibility of entering “ketosis,” which means changing the body to the mode of burning fat instead of burning glucose.

 It is often necessary to restrict carbohydrates to less than 20 grams per day to enter ketosis, which causes ketones (substances that are left when the body burns fat) to accumulate in the body.

-Ketosis is the opposite of what happens when you eat foods that are high in carbohydrates.
+Ketosis is the opposite of when you eat foods high in carbohydrates.

 Carbohydrates cause an increase in blood glucose levels (glucose is the product of digestion and assimilation of carbohydrates), which causes the pancreas to secrete insulin.
 Insulin is the hormone that allows cells to take glucose into the blood for energy.

 Insulin essentially helps cleanse the blood of extra glucose and keep the body in homeostasis.